-Martin Michelot is the Director of the Global Europe program and Head of Research at the Europeum Institute for European Policy in Prague, and a Non-Resident Fellow at the Paris office of German Marshall Fund of the United States.
-Michelot specializes in transatlantic security and NATO policy with a particular focus on regional security cooperation mechanisms in Europe, and French foreign policy.
-Michelot leads Europeum’s foreign policy programming in Central Europe, with a focus on security policy, immigration issues and regional cooperation.
-Michelot also manages the high-level convening program Transatlantic Security and Future of NATO program for the German Marshall Fund, where he has over 4 years of experience in event management and research on transatlantic security cooperation issues.
+Martin Michelot is the Deputy Director of the EUROPEUM Institute for European Policy in Prague, and a Non-Resident Fellow at the Paris office of German Marshall Fund of the United States.
+Michelot specializes in transatlantic security and NATO policy with a particular focus on regional security cooperation mechanisms in Europe, French foreign policy, and the development of EU defense mechanisms.
+Michelot leads EUROPEUM’s foreign policy programming in Central Europe, with a focus on security policy, immigration issues and regional cooperation.
+Michelot also manages the high-level convening program Transatlantic Security and Future of NATO program for the German Marshall Fund, where he has over 5 years of experience in event management and research on transatlantic security cooperation issues.

 He is a graduate of Sciences Po Lyon, where he studied international relations.
 His previous experiences include the Brookings Institution, where he served as a research assistant, and the French National Assembly, as parliamentary assistant.
-Michelot is a regular contributor to various news outlets on the topics of European defense policy and transatlantic relations.
+Michelot is a regular contributor to various international news outlets on the topics of European defense policy, transatlantic relations, and French elections.
 Michelot regularly teaches seminars at Sciences Po Lyon, Sciences Po Reims, the Ecole Centrale, and Charles University.
 He was selected by the Atlantic Council as one of the 15 Emerging Leaders tasked with writing a report before the NATO 2014 Wales Summit.

 No articles found.